Ampit/bmo/README.md

 More detailed documentation

-Please describe yourself using correctly formatted JSON.
+Built using Create React App